The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 firm and insurmountable, gleams in the face of the Other, in the total

-nudity of his defenceless eyes, in the nudity of the absolute openness of
+nudity of his defenceless eyes, in the nudity of the

 the Transcendent.
 There is here a relation not with a very great